F9393/Interaction-Classification-with-Key-Actor-Detection-in-Videos/readme.md

 # Interaction Classification With Key Actor Detection In Videos

-## Paper accepted at the CVsports Workshop, CVPR'22.
+Official source code for our paper titled "Interaction Classification With Key Actor Detection in Multi-Person Sports Videos" which has been accepted at the CVsports Workshop, CVPR'22. [[pdf]](https://openaccess.thecvf.com/content/CVPR2022W/CVSports/papers/Askari_Interaction_Classification_With_Key_Actor_Detection_in_Multi-Person_Sports_Videos_CVPRW_2022_paper.pdf)

-### Note: Our hockey dataset will be released soon
+Note: Our hockey dataset will be released soon

 This repository contains the implementation of our convolutional recurrent neural network for action recognition and key player identification.
 Many activities in real life take place around many people, however only a few are actually involved in the action.
 With the help of a suitable attention mechanism inside our action recognition model, we are able to identify the key players involved in the penalty without explicit annotations.